-The preparation of amended and restated financial statements in accordance with IFRS requires management to make assumptions and estimates and judgements that affect the reported amounts of assets and liabilities at the date of the amended and restated financial statements, the reported amounts of revenue and expenses for the period, as well as the disclosure of contingent assets and liabilities at the date of the amended and restated financial statements.
+The preparation of financial statements in accordance with IFRS requires management to make assumptions and estimates and judgements that affect the reported amounts of assets and liabilities at the date of the financial statements, the reported amounts of revenue and expenses for the period, as well as the disclosure of contingent assets and liabilities at the date of the financial statements.

-- (d) Use of estimates and judgements (Continued) - (i) Mortgage investments:
+(d) Use of estimates and judgements (Continued)

 In making estimates and judgements, the Manager relies on external information and observable conditions where possible supplemented by internal analysis as required.
-Unless as otherwise disclosed, those estimates and judgements have been applied in a manner consistent with the prior period and there are no known trends, commitments, events, or certainties that are believed to materially affect the methodology or assumptions utilized in making those estimates in these amended and restated financial statements.
+Unless as otherwise disclosed, those estimates and judgements have been applied in a manner consistent with the prior period and there are no known trends, commitments, events, or certainties that are believed to materially affect the methodology or assumptions utilized in making those estimates in these financial statements.
 Actual amounts could differ from these estimates.
 Changes in estimates are recorded in the accounting period in which they are determined.
-Significant estimates used in determining the recorded amount for assets and liabilities in the amended and restated financial statements are as follows:
+Significant estimates used in determining the recorded amount for assets and liabilities in the financial statements are as follows: